amirmat98/ARP_Drone_First_Assignment/README.md

 ```
 make run
 ```
-when this happens a 5 windows with konsole processes will launch, each one for different segment.
+Upon occurrence of this event, five separate windows containing konsole processes will be initiated, with each window dedicated to a distinct section.

 To remove the executables simply hit
 ```